RivaD2/riva-portfolio/README.md

 ### My Portfolio

 **I had so much fun building this project on my own time.
 I really focused on learning React, ES6, and adding backend functionality.
-Because my portoflio is space- themed, making requests to NASA's API for images using Axios brings the portfolio to a different level.**
+Because my portfolio is space- themed, making requests to NASA's API for images using Axios brings the portfolio to a different level.**

 **While building out this project, I familiarized myself with CSS Frameworks like Bootstrap and Materialize but I ultimately chose not to use these front-end frameworks and built the CSS out myself.
 I wanted a specific look and feel for my site, and I didn't want to spend time working against the styles that these frameworks provide**

-### ON THE FRONT-END:
+### ON THE FRONT-END

 * React app
 * HTML, Javascript, ES6

-### ON THE BACK-END:
+### ON THE BACK-END

 * Node.js
 * NASA API's to access the NASA Image and Video Library for some of my photos
 * Axios HTTP request library

-### LANGUAGES USED:
+### LANGUAGES USED

 * HTML
 * CSS/CSS3 animations
 * JavaScript
 * ES6

-### HOW IT WORKS:
+### HOW IT WORKS

 - From the home page, click on the Projects button to be directed to the Projects Page
 - On the Projects page, for every project listed the user can do several things:
     - **Hover over the image to see a GIF of the project**: This provides the visitor with the ability to see a snapshot of my project at a glance.
     - **Click on the View Demo button**: This opens a modal and provides the user with a demo of me running through the entire project.
 A full description of how         the app works is provided as I move through it step-by-step.
     - **Click on the Source Code Button**: The user will be redirected to the source code for each project on Github